 Nicholas I.J.
 Olcott

-Interim Director of the Maryland Opera Studio; Lecturer, Scene Study - Maryland Opera Studio Voice/Opera Division
+Director of Acting; Lecturer, Scene Study - Maryland Opera Studio Voice/Opera Division

 B.A., Yale University